-Your face shape, skin type and even hair color affect your beard and how you maintain it.
-Find out how to grow the perfect beard in our latest blog.
+Your face shape, skin type and even hair colour affect your beard and how you maintain it.
+Find out how to grow the perfect beard in our latest blog

-In this blog, we’ll look at some of the elements you should look at to have a top-notch beard to show off to the masses.
+In this blog, we’ll look at some of the elements you should look at in order to have a top-notch beard to show off to the masses.

 How to Tell if You Can Grow a Beard